easonlin/easonlin.github.io/_posts/2017-05-21-tor-design-document-read-experience.markdown

 ### Circuit Destruction
 Client send destroy or truncat message by "Message Transition" to the specific onion router.

+### DNS query
+1. For http, Tor is like a proxy, client could identify external service by hostname and port (www.exmple.com:80) exit node do the DNS resolving.
+1. Tor also provided remote hostname lookup on onion router.
+Client could request onion router to query DNS.

 ### Onion Proxy
 Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.